starwarsgeek1138/smt-pod/_site/music/index.md

 <a name="lu"></a>
 <h4><span class="biotitle">SMT-Pod Theme Music Composer:</span> <strong>Zhangcheng Lu</strong></h4>
 <p style="font-size: 14px; font-weight: bold;"><a href="https://runupstudio.com" target="_blank">Run Up Studio Website</a><br/>Piece Title: "BGM Scales" </p>
 <p>Uen.
 L is a multi-talented musician.
-Piano player with various years of experience and a passion for improvisation.
+Piano player with many years of experience and a passion for improvisation.
 On the rise as a composer, arranger, mixer and established multi-instrumentalist.
 He created his own band in 2018.
 He experimented with various styles of music and later developed a passion for ACG music.
 Due to his love for anime, creativity, and jazz.
 Now he is working as a music producer and mixer at Run Up Studio, creating music for ACG & OST.</p>
 <a class="to-top" href="#top">Back to Top</a>
 </div>